catman85/gallery-nuxt-cms/README.md

 - If the live deploy fails, go to : netlify -> deploys -> trigger deploy -> clear cache and deploy site

-- after publishing something from the gui you need to run "git pull" and "npm run serve" to get the changes
+- after publishing something from the gui you need to run "git pull" and "npm run serve" to get the changes.
+Same applies for both **localhost:3000/admin** and **domain/admin**

 - after tweaking nuxt.config.js you need to restart your live server, or wait a bit longer